 The lack of species or subspecies-level taxonomic assignments represents limitations of the aggregation strategy.
-To address this limitation, comparisons are made with independent data for metagenomes.
+To that end, I make comparisons with independent data for metagenomes.
 The comparisons show that community reference proteomes, which use only taxonomic classifications and reference genomes, have similar values for chemical features as proteins in metagenomes, which are based on shotgun DNA sequencing.
 This shows that the methodology is appropriate for the scope of this study.